joycekwok17/Berlin_bot/README.md

+# THIS IS AN Modified version(Linux) of below repo
 # Berlin Ausländerbehörde Termin Bot

 A [Selenium](https://www.selenium.dev/) bot for obtaining an appointment at the [Landesamt für Einwanderung](https://otv.verwalt-berlin.de/ams/TerminBuchen) aka Ausänderbehörde in Berlin.